 If you are travelling individually this is compulsory otherwise your guide should have a first aid kit, but anyway be prepared just in case.

-- Altitude sickness pills (ex Diamox)
+- Altitude sickness pills (e.g., Diamox)

-- Your current medicines if the case
+- Your current medicines if applicable

 - Stoppers/goers